Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

 the one in the GH action.

 - Choose EC2 Linux + Networking
-- To stay in the free tier, I chose t2.micro for the instance type
+- I chose t2.medium for the instance type for enough memory.
     - The task definition uses a limited amount of memory as celery isn't a main priority here.
 As you expand, celery will take up more memory and you'll have to increase the memory capacity for the Django app, which means you'll have to use a different instance type.
-    - The current task definition configuration fits in t2.micro but not much else.
 - You can just have one instance since Blue/Green deployments will provision a new instance and deregister the old one.
     - That's the downfall about ECS.
 You can configure everything